Rönninge railway station

-Rönninge is a station on Stockholm's commuter rail network, located in Rönninge in Salem Municipality, 28.4 km from Stockholm City Station.
+Rönninge is a station on Stockholm's commuter rail network, located in Rönninge in Salem Municipality, 28.4 km from Stockholm City railway station.
 The station has a single island platform with a ticket hall on the platform, accessible via a pedestrian tunnel.
 In 2015, the station had an average of 2,600 boardings per winter weekday.

 History

 The station was originally opened in 1888.
 It underwent renovations in 1915-16 and 1920, when the first pedestrian tunnel was added.
 In 1970, after Storstockholms Lokaltrafik (SL) took over operations, further adaptations were made for commuter rail service: the platform was elevated, a new pedestrian tunnel was built, and the original station building was demolished.
 In the late 1980s, additional modernisation efforts included the installation of elevators.